 Footage shows waves reaching the third-floor of a block of flats in Mesa del Mar in the north-west of Tenerife.
-Fierce storms led to restaurant windows being smashed, cars swept into the sea, and a football pitch being destroyed by severe floods on the tourist spot.
+Fierce storms led to restaurant windows being smashed, cars being swept away, and tourist spots severely destroyed.

 Gerard Butler, Robin Thicke, And More Celebs Lose Homes In California Wildfires

 Ths is devastating.

 An intense wildfire raging through Southern California forced tens of thousands of people to flee their homes, including several celebrities, who are awaiting the fate of their residences.
 The Santa Ana winds fueled the fires and pushed them toward Malibu, right in the paths of dozens of stars' mansions.

 Gerard Butler, Robin Thicke, and RHOBH's Camille Grammer are among the growing list of celebrities who have lost homes to the devastating California wildfire in Southern California.
 Now, the Kardashians' hometown of Calabasas has been put under a mandatory evacuation order as the Woolsey Fire continued to rage.

 Traffic Jam Saves Man’s Life After He Misses Ill-Fated Lion Air Flight

 Getting stuck in a traffic jam may not be your idea of a good day but for one man, it proved to be a literal lifesaver.
 Sony Setiawan, a man from Indonesia, has been called by the internet as the “luckiest man alive” after he missed his Lion Air JT610 flight because of the terrible grid lock.